saresend/deepvariant-challenge/readme.md

 docker cp <container_name>:/output .
 ```

-This command will take the output analysis and VCF files, and copy it locally.
-If all is well, you be able to open a `output.visual_report.html` file in the `output/` directory, and see something like the following:
+This command will take the output analysis and VCF files and copy it locally.
+If all is well, you should be able to open a `output.visual_report.html` file in the `output/` directory, and see something like the following:

 ![alt](images/output1.png)